 San Francisco artist Lorena Siminovich has a knack for putting things together.
 Take her collages, which combine vintage, found, recycled and painted papers.
 The end result?
-Whimsical works of art that are carried in stores like Velocity Art and Design
+Whimsical works of art that are carried in stores like Velocity Art and Design, Zinc Details and Anthropologie.

 Our Style: Midcentury and Scandinavian inspired.